mjhea0/awesome-fastapi/README.md

 - [Starlette Exporter](https://github.com/stephenhillier/starlette_exporter) - One more prometheus integration for FastAPI and Starlette.
 - [Starlette OpenTracing](https://github.com/acidjunk/starlette-opentracing) - Opentracing support for Starlette and FastAPI.
 - [Starlette Prometheus](https://github.com/perdy/starlette-prometheus) - Prometheus integration for FastAPI and Starlette.
+- [pydantic-i18n](https://github.com/boardpack/pydantic-i18n) - an extension to support an i18n for the pydantic error messages.

 ## Resources